Our leadership team

 Jay holds both a bachelor of arts (honours) from the University of British Columbia as well as a master’s degree in business administration, finance from the Richard Ivey School of Business, University of Western Ontario.

-He has a bachelor of science in electrical engineering (with distinction) and a master’s degree in science.
-His studies also include the Ivey executive program from the University of Western Ontario.
+Since joining the company, Lorne has held various leadership positions within the organization.
+He holds a bachelor of science degree in electrical engineering (with distinction) as well as a master’s degree in science.
+His studies also include the Ivey Executive Program from the University of Western Ontario.
 He is a registered professional engineer in Manitoba.

 Shane joined Manitoba Hydro in 1991.
 He was appointed Vice-President of Transmission and Corporate Chief Engineer in 2013.
 He is responsible for executive oversight to ensure the reliable and efficient operation of the bulk electric system so that there is continuous capacity in the electrical grid to meet demand and regulatory requirements.